ehhdang/AMEX-Default-Prediction/README.md

 | Recall Score |  0.88      | 0.77      |
 | F-measure | 0.89       | 0.85      |
 | Accurity Score | 0.85       | 0.85     |

+### Supervised Learning
+In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric, and we hope to achieve accuracy close to that.
+However, we will face some difficulties because the test data is not merely a random sample of the training data.
+The test data covers not only a separate set of customers, but also a different time period.

+Our initial results show the M score around 0.94 in the validation set, but scores around 0.70 in the competition using the same training.
+Therefore, validation accuracy is not a true reflection of test accuracy in this setting.

 ## References